smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 Listing D shows two versions of a function to count vowels in some text.
 The first version represents text as a C-string; the second represents text as a string_view.
 The listing aptly demonstrates that the string_view version is both simpler and safer:

-- No use of pointers
+- No pointers

 - No need for `const` qualification: the C-string version needs `const` qualification;
   the string_view version does not need it, but that qualification is made as good practice.
-(In this case, there is some benefit to `const` qualifying the string_view parameter.
-What is the benefit?)
+(In this case, there is a benefit to `const` qualifying the string_view parameter.
+What is that benefit?)

 - Simpler code: the for-loop header and the test for vowel are both easier to comprehend (and thus to maintain) in the string_view version.